-It is common knowledge that the quality of wine improves with time.
+It is common knowledge that the quality of a good wine improves with time.
 Most Italian wines only require being stored for a few years to attain their best taste.
 But a few varietals—namely Barolo and Brunello—may take many years to mature.
-These top wines benefit greatly from a custom wine cellar to mature to the required standards.
+These top wines benefit greatly from a proper wine cellar to mature to the required standards.
 There are some general guidelines to consider when storing Italian wine.

 1. Keep It Cool